-WEBSTER COUNTY, KY (12/13/11) – Webster County Fiscal Court members breezed through a short regular session Monday morning in the courthouse with no action items on the agenda.
+WEBSTER COUNTY, KY (11/29/11) - Webster County Fiscal Court members held a very brief, 15-minute regular session Monday morning in the courthouse with no action items on the agenda.

 Copyright 2013 SurfKY News Group, Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.